ruyd/Concentrate/README.md

 # Concentrate

-A new safe way to fight interruptions and a surprisingly helpful app for concentration
+A surprisingly helpful app for concentration

 ## Installation